 What lies next?

 Next we aim to further document what we are referring to as an “ethics of care” that mark bottom-up resilience-building measures in neighborhoods east of the Anacostia River.
-We argue that such an ethics of care and healing is and will be instrumental in fostering actual resilience over and beyond top-down city-imposed visions.
-Examples of the “ethics of care” we are witnessing include cultural events at community centers, food delivery to seniors, and innovative youth programming.
-All of this happens everyday in DC’s culturally rich, historic neighborhoods, but rarely do these programs get outside recognition and support, especially when it comes to environmental justice planning.
+We argue that such an ethics of care and healing are–and will–be instrumental in fostering actual resilience over and beyond top-down city-imposed visions.
+Examples of the “ethics of care” we are witnessing include cultural events at community centers centering the work of women, food delivery to seniors, and innovative youth programming.
+All of this happens everyday in DC’s culturally rich, historic neighborhoods, but rarely do these programs register outside recognition and support, especially when it comes to environmental justice planning.